idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tutorial_08.md

 The simulation may be promoted to a full THMC simulation using the approach used in [Page 03](porous_flow/tutorial_03.md), [Page 04](porous_flow/tutorial_04.md) and [Page 06](porous_flow/tutorial_06.md).
 The arguments made about scaling the variables must be modified to take into account the fluid density appearing in the fluid equation (see [Page 06](porous_flow/tutorial_06.md)) so the scaling will be approximately $10^{-5}$ for the temperature and $10^{-7}$ for the displacement variables.
 The [porosity](porous_flow/porosity.md) may depend on porepressure, temperature, volumetric strain and chemistry.

+The simulation described so far uses full upwinding, which is the default in PorousFlow.
+TVD stabilization (see [numerical diffusion](numerical_diffusion.md) and [a worked example of KT stablization](kt_worked.md)) may be used instead by simply changing the `PorousFlowUnsaturated` block to:

+!listing modules/porous_flow/examples/tutorial/08_KT.i start=[PorousFlowUnsaturated] end=[BCs]

 [Start](porous_flow/tutorial_00.md) |